m-adeel12/devops-learning-journey/06-aws/notes/README.md

 .
 Proximity to customers: reduced latency
 .
 Available services within a region: not every service or feature would be available in your region.
 .
 Pricing: pricing varies region to region so its important from an angle of scaling a business

+# AZ

+- Each AWS region is made up of many availability zones
+- AZ is one or more discrete data centres with redundant power, connectivity and networking.

+# Edge Location

+- Edge location is where physical server resources are deployed close to end users for low latency access.